-When it comes to garden ideas, limited space needn’t be a cap to originality and comfort.
+When it comes to small garden ideas, limited space needn’t be a cap to originality and comfort.
 While small gardens, terraces, decking and patios undoubtedly come with their own set of design challenges, even the most economical of plots can be reworked into impacftul and elegant outdoor havens.
-Think small but perfectly formed.
+Think small but perfectly formed gardens.

 Whether you’re looking to transform an inauspicious roof space or balcony garden into a stylish urban garden, create the ideal alfresco dining area complete with dramatic lighting or go all out with quirky features and accessories, we’ve selected a variety of our favourite design ideas to inspire.